 Our work is incredibly complex and diverse, and that is reflected in our budget.
 We use 81 separate accounts and are the administrator of 63 of those accounts.
 Every even-numbered year, we submit a request to the Governor for our capital and operating budgets.
 These requests support our two-year strategic plan, and each individual budget request is tied to our strategic priorities and statewide performance goals.
 This ensures our resources support carefully planned and vetted activities and items.
 In odd-numbered years, we submit supplemental budget requests to address changing needs.

 Before a budget is finalized and approved, it goes through several drafts and versions.
 Below are links to publications and documents relating to our budget for the current and previous budget cycles.

-- Support and engage communities, customers, and employees.
+- Support and engage our communities, customers, and employees.

 - Prevent and reduce toxic threats and pollution.

 Our deep commitment to environmental justice is tied to each of these goals and guides the ways we work to accomplish them.
 Read more about our 2021-23 budget.

 The majority of the money we manage is passed through to communities across the state to be used on environmental projects.
 Most of this money is provided directly to local governments and communities through grants, loans, and contracts to help them make environmental improvements.
 Pass-through funds directly create jobs, improve economic development, and protect environmental and public health.

 After each two-year budget is passed, we prepare a comprehensive overview of that budget that includes where the money comes from, how it will be used, and the goals we have for our work in that biennium.
 The 2019-21 budget & program overview book is our most recent publication; we are working on a version for the 2021-23 budget, and we will post that here toward the end of 2021.